-If you were involved in an accident in or around Dallas that resulted in a spinal cord injury, you might be entitled to compensation for your medical costs, lost wages, and overall pain and suffering.
+If you were involved in an accident in or around Dallas that resulted in a spinal cord injury.
+You might be entitled to compensation for your medical costs, lost wages, and overall pain and suffering.
 The Benton Law Firm can help you get that compensation.
-Spinal cord injuries are common due to traumatic car accidents, simple falls, work accidents, or even sports injuries.
+Spinal cord injuries are common due to traumatic car accidents, simple falls, work accidents, or sports injuries.
 These injuries are extremely devastating and can require a complete transition to a new way of life.
+Call our spinal cord injury lawyers today to discuss possible compensation for your suffering.

 Types of Spinal Cord Injuries